-Matcha green tea is customarily divided into two grades: ceremonial grade Matcha and culinary grade Matcha.
-The separation lies in each grade’s color, flavor and uses.
+Matcha green tea is customarily divided into two grades: ceremonial grade matcha and culinary grade matcha.
+The separation comes down to harvest times.
+That small difference changes each grade’s color, flavor, and uses.
 Below is a basic comparison of the two.

 |Type||Ceremonial Grade Matcha||Culinary Grade Matcha|